This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Drying and Detangling Your Beard

-- Apply a few drops of beard oil to damp hair for smooth sailing through tangles
+- Product Application: Apply a few drops of beard oil to damp hair to ease knots and add shine.

-- Finish with a boar bristle brush in downward motions to distribute oils naturally
+- Detangling Frequency: Finish with a boar bristle brush to smooth everything out and distribute oils naturally.

 Assessing Your Beard’s Shape and Length

-Think of this assessment as creating your personal beard shaping blueprint.
+Think of this as your beard trimming guide to style suitability.

 Using a Comb or Brush to Detangle and Style